Vosjedev/music-board/scripting.md

 The letter is the key you would press to activate the sample.
 It is therefore also the filename of the sample, minus the extention (.mp3, .wav).

 You can also give one argument, but it should be a mapping.
 See `map` command for more info.

+`play` runs `async`, which means it runs in the background, and does not make the interpreter wait for the command to be finished.

 Exercise:
 In your example script, reverse the order of the letters, to make the notes go from highest to lowest.
 Run the script again, using the command I provided earlier.